Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 The Florence airport car rental location is on Via Palagio degli Spini, about 500 meters from the airport.

-Good To Know: While you can walk from the airport to the airport car rental location (see the route on the map below), it’s easy to take the quick shuttle from the airport.
+Good To Know: You can no longer easily walk to the airport’s car rental location (they removed the crosswalk).
+Luckily, it’s easy to take the quick shuttle from the airport.
 It takes just 3-5 minutes and drops you off right in front of the main building (where you sign your contract).
-The shuttle begins at 5:00 and runs through the last flight.
+The shuttle begins at 5:00am and runs through the last flight.
 It runs every 20 minutes, but will leave more often if the shuttle is full.

 There are multiple car rental agencies at the airport location.
 When you arrive, the bus drops you off in front of this large brown building:

 Go inside (there may be a line during busier periods) to sign your contract.
-After checking you in, your Florence rental car agent will give you the keys to your car, which is located in the large lot adjacent to the building.
+After checking you in, your Florence rental car agent will give you the keys to your car, which you’ll be able to find in the large lot adjacent to the building.

 Read my detailed guide to Renting a Car at the Florence Airport